 - Spiral dives

-Chapter four in the Jeppesen textbook is “The flight environment,” which is also known as operational procedures.
+Chapter four in the Jeppesen textbook is “The flight environment,” also known as operational procedures.

-Knowing operational procedures is essential for student pilots to ensure safety during operation at the airport.
+Operational procedures are crucial for student pilots to ensure flight operation safety.

 In this chapter, you will learn: